AnotherSadGit/mslearn-interact-with-data-blazor-web-apps/README_BlazorNotes/README_BlazorNotes_DataBinding.md

 @bind-value:event directive and @bind-value directive
 -----------------------------------------------------
+@bind is just an overload of @bind-value, with the DOM event set to `onchange`.
+So the following two commands are equivalent:

+	@bind="userName"
+	@bind-value="userName" @bind-value:event="onchange"

-By default bound value updates when the DOM `onchange` event fires.
-This occurs when you tab out of a textbox or hit the Enter key.
+The DOM `onchange` event fires when you tab out of a textbox or hit the Enter key.

 The event that causes the update can be changed via the @bind-value:event directive.
 In that case the @bind-value directive is also needed.